JhonnyJason/implicit-dom-connect-sources/ressources/README.md

 # Further steps
 - Only react on actual fileChanges
 - More efficient textsearch algorithm -> fasttreesearch ;-)
-- More sophisticated token specification to reduce unnecessarily injected elements^^
 - Add capability to inject EventListeners directly to other modules
 - ...